usnistgov/BF/content/en/Info/BF Formal Language APIs/BF Parser API.md

 # BF Parser API <br/> _`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~`_

-The BF Parser API provides performs Validation and Verification of BF Specifications in .bfv, .bfvul, and .bff formats.
+The BF Parser API performs Validation and Verification of BF Specifications in .bfv, .bfvul, and .bff formats.
 It is also incorporated in the BF GUI Tool.

 - UI &rarr; [Key](https://forms.gle/SRZyva5Vn1i4dQQ2A) required: